Best Shooting Glasses of 2023

 Beretta Clash Shooting Glasses Review

-These glasses come in GREAT lens colors for shooting – yes, even the purple I’m wearing here are awesome for shooting at clay targets with a shotgun.
+What caught my eye?
+The lens colors are fantastic for shooting – even the purple ones I’m rocking here are perfect for clay targets with a shotgun.
+They bring a touch of style to the range.

 Beretta Clash Shooting Glasses Pros and Cons